Department of Languages, Literatures, and Linguistics

 The Department of Languages, Literatures and Linguistics is a vibrant place!
 You can keep it so by giving to the areas that matter to you most.
 Here’s where your gift might go:

 - Scholarships The Department has an array of endowed scholarships available.
 However, many provide very small awards.
 More substantial awards for French, Spanish, Latin, Less Commonly Taught Languages, and Linguistics would benefit students.
+See the Donate to LLL page for scholarship details.

 - Study Abroad Our degree program requires students to study abroad for at least 6 weeks.
 Every student needs the extra support to make study abroad a reality.
 If you are an alum, you know just how important that experience is.